umbraco/UmbracoDocs/Fundamentals/Code/Debugging/index.md

 ### Displaying the MiniProfiler

-To display the profiler ensure that the configuration `Umbraco:CMS:Hosting:Debug` is set to `true` e.g. in you appSettings.json and then add `?umbDebug=true` to the query string of any request.
+To display the profiler ensure that the configuration `Umbraco:CMS:Hosting:Debug` is set to `true` for example in you appSettings.json and then add `?umbDebug=true` to the query string of any request.

 Also, ensure your template calls `@Html.RenderProfiler()` as one of the last things.